redstoneblockchain/X-MAS-2020/README.md

 held enough points to put Redstone Blockchain at #35 overall (out of ~1k) and #2 German team.

 As in [last year's edition](https://github.com/redstoneblockchain/X-MAS-2019) of the HTsP X-MAS CTF, the challenges were very cool and I had a great time.
-Please enjoy these writeups until we meet again next year :)
+Please enjoy this selection of writeups until we meet again next year :)

 **Categories** this year: